ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

    For CCMC Amplitude, this is the initial amplitude in the Hartree-Fock determinant, and normalization factor for the wavefunction.
    Default 1.0

+**CLUSTERSIZEBIAS** dProbSelNewExcitor

+   For CCMC Amplitude, this is the probability that the cluster selection algorithm terminates after each addition of an excitor.
+   Larger values will bias towards smaller cluster.
+   Default 0.7 (Range 0-1)

 Return Path Monte Carlo options
 -------------------------------